Creamy gluten free pumpkin cheesecake, with a splash of bourbon, combine to make the perfect gluten free pumpkin cheesecake recipe for the holidays!

 To make the sour cream layer:

-Whisk together sour cream, sugar, and liqueur (if using) in a bowl, then spread on top of cheesecake and bake 5 minutes.
+Whisk together sour cream, sugar, and liqueur (if using) in a bowl, then spread on top of the cheesecake and bake 5 minutes.

 Cool cheesecake completely in pan on the rack, about 3 hours.
 Chill, covered, until cold, at least 4 hours.